Tandysony/ES6-with-Real-World-Applications/Apps/Migrate-App-To-VueJS/migrate-an-app-to-vuejs.md

 - Use this [open-source template from Sparksuite](https://github.com/sparksuite/simple-html-invoice-template) as a start
 - Program in both the declarative programming paradigm and imperative programming paradigm
 - User can add new items
-- User can add change an items information
+- User can change an items information
 - Recalculate the prices whenever a user changes an item's unit cost or quantity

 #### The implementation is demonstrated bellow